Our Seller Process

 -One question: Will this buyer actually close?
 Here is how we answer that question.
 First, talk to the buyer's agent.
 What is their story.
 Do they have a home to sell before they can buy?
 It usually pays to research that agent's listings against county records to see if their client owns a home that is currently listed or under contract.
 Find out as much about the buyer's story as possible.
 I would rather contract with a buyer that has lost a few homes in multiple offer scenarios than a buyer that is brand new to the market.
 Can they actually buy the house?
 I talk to the buyer's lender to make sure that income and assets have been verified.

 -Home inspections always come back with red flags.
 In all honesty, I tell my buyer clients that home inspections are negotiating tools first, and educational about whether you actually want to buy the house second.
 It is a second round of negotiation or a second bite of the apple depending on how you like to say it.
 A house is a big machine with lots of moving parts.
-The proactive approach is to know what the buyer is going to find.
 Most buyers value perceived defects at a higher value than their actual repair price.
 Suddenly that section of roof that could easily be fixed with those spare shingles in the garage is the some sort of unforeseen mega disaster.
 The minor issue is now a problem and the buyer wants you to re-roof the house or they are going to cancel under due diligence.
-Fixing a minor issue in advance would have saved you a lot of money, heart ache, and possibly the deal.
-The way to find out about these issues is to get a home inspection.
+Negotiating these objections to a minimum in an empathetic way is how deals stay together.

 C) Hand holding the appraiser

 -Many of my listings sell for between 102% and 105% of market value.
 Lenders will only loan certain loan to values of the appraised price.
 They order an independent appraisal and getting these appraisers to agree with high values take some effort.
 They need to know advantageous property details and I like to send appraisers comps to consider using in their reports that point to a high valuation.